Connection between $GW$ and Extended Coupled Cluster: Numerical results

 In total, eight distinct $G_0W_0$ variants are considered.
 First, $G_0W_0$ IPs are computed within the diagonal approximation (as reported in Ref.~\citenum{Marie_2024b}), denoted as $G_0W_0$ (diag), as well as using the full self-energy, denoted as $G_0W_0$ (full).
 Furthermore, we consider $G_0W_0$ calculations including static Fock matrix corrections using the $GW$ linearized density matrix (denoted as $+\gamma^{GW}$).
 Finally, we explore the effect of vertex corrections in $\bH^\EOM$: (i) $\Gamma_\text{V}^\text{x}$, (ii) $\Gamma_\text{A}^\text{x}$, and (iii) $\Gamma_\text{CR}^\text{x}$.
 For a motivation of these contributions, the reader is referred to Sec.~\ref{sec:Vertexcorrections}.
 Combinations of these vertex corrections are also considered and are denoted as, for example, $\Gamma^{\text{x}}_\text{V+A}$, corresponding to $\Gamma^{\text{x}}_\text{V}+ \Gamma^{\text{x}}_\text{A}$.
 Vertex corrections are also considered in combination with static Fock matrix corrections.

-Overall, similar errors in the principal IPs are observed for both $G_0W_0$ (diag) and $G_0W_0$ (full), with mean absolute errors (MAEs) of \SI{0.423}{\eV} and \SI{0.420}{\eV}, respectively.
+Overall, similar errors in the principal IPs are observed for both $G_0W_0$ (diag) and $G_0W_0$ (full), MAEs of \SI{0.423}{\eV} and \SI{0.420}{\eV}, respectively.
 In general, the IPs for $G_0W_0$ (diag) and $G_0W_0$ (full) in combination with the Hartree--Fock starting point are systematically overestimated when compared to the TBEs.
-This is a known issue for $G_0W_0$, \cite{Stan_2006,Caruso_2012,Caruso_2013a,Caruso_2016,Maggio_2016,Wen_2024} and by performing full self-consistency, the IPs are known to be lowered. \cite{Stan_2006,Caruso_2012,Caruso_2013a,Caruso_2016,Wen_2024} We observe a similar trend here, where the inclusion of static Fock matrix corrections based on the $GW$ linearized density matrix lowers the IPs, resulting in a MAE of \SI{0.167}{\eV}.
+This is a known issue for $G_0W_0$, \cite{Stan_2006,Caruso_2012,Caruso_2013a,Caruso_2016,Maggio_2016,Wen_2024} and by performing full self-consistency, the IPs are known to be lowered. \cite{Stan_2006,Caruso_2012,Caruso_2013a,Caruso_2016,Wen_2024} We observe a similar trend here, where the inclusion of static Fock matrix corrections based on the $GW$ linearized density matrix lowers the IPs, resulting in a MAE of \SI{0.166}{\eV}.
+A similar trend has been observed in \revtwo{Ref.~\citenum{Bruneval_2021}.}